Leukemia in Children

 Acute lymphocytic (or lymphoblastic) leukemia (ALL).
 This is the most common type of leukemia in children.
 About 3 out of 4 kids with leukemia

 Acute myelogenous (or myeloid, myelocytic, non-lymphocytic) leukemia (AML).
 Most of the remaining cases of leukemia in children are AML.

 Rare leukemias that are sometimes diagnosed in children include:

 Hybrid or mixed lineage leukemia.
 This is a mix of ALL and AML.

 Juvenile myelomonocytic leukemia (JMML).
 This is very rare and is mostly found in very young children (toddlers).

 What causes leukemia in children?

 The exact cause of leukemia in children is not known.
-There are certain conditions
+There are certain genetic and

 Who is at risk for childhood leukemia?